SafeExamBrowser/seb-server/README.rst

 Project Background
 ------------------

-The SEB Server is currently build and maintained by the `Swiss MOOC Service <https://www.swissmooc.ch/>`_ that is founded by leading Swiss universities EPFL, ETH, SUPSI, USI and HES-SO and is financially supported by the `Swissuniversities’ P5 program <https://www.swissuniversities.ch/themen/digitalisierung/p-5-wissenschaftliche-information>`_.
+The SEB Server is currently build and maintained by the `Swiss MOOC Service <https://www.swissmooc.ch/>`_ that is founded by leading Swiss universities EPFL, ETH, SUPSI, USI and HES-SO.
+The Swiss MOOC Service was financially supported from 2018-2020 by the `Swissuniversitiesâ€™ P5 program <https://www.swissuniversities.ch/themen/digitalisierung/p-5-wissenschaftliche-information>`_.